yousiftouma/cygni-talent-deploy/readme.md

 1. On the server, you can follow the logs using `sudo journalctl --follow --unit cygni`

-## TODO: Insert continous integration here

-### Set up CI

-- Test
-- Linting - TODO: add linting error in code so it fails

 ## Step 09 - Scripted deployment

 Next step is to automate the tasks in the previous step.
-On the CI-server we will not be able to interactively provide passwords when running `sudo` commands.
-We can solve this by adding a new group called `deployers` for more granular permission control.
+The script [`./scripts/deploy.sh`](./scripts/deploy.sh) is performing the same tasks.
+However, if you try to run it now, you will get some permissions errors.
+We will solve this by adding a new group called `deployers` for more granular permission control.
 Users in this group should have sufficient permissions for deploying our application, but not more!

 The `deployers` group will have group ownership and write permissions to the `/opt/cygni` directory and the `/etc/systemd/cygni.service`.
 In addition, they will have passwordless access to the commands to restart the `cygni` service.